 Co-founder & product designer at Canidu in Shenzhen, 2012

-Research and design for an educational hardware product.
+Research and design for an educational electronics product.

 Creative Director at 3D Avatar School in Hong Kong, 2010-2012